zsunberg/CU-Computational-Methods-Planning/topics-concepts-and-skills.md

 A topic is a broad subject area or category of study within a course.
 It provides the context or "bucket" for learning.

-For example, in ASEN 3402: Aerospace Heat Transfer, conduction, radiation, and convention are topics.

 ### CLO1: Numerical Methods

 - Numerical solution of linear algebraic equations